TFCA Annual Conference Graphic

 Eric J. Neal - Fire Chief, Balch Springs Fire Department

 Eric J. Neal is an experienced fire service professional with a distinguished career spanning over two decades.
 Currently serving as the Fire Chief of the Balch Springs Fire Department, Chief Neal brings a wealth of knowledge and leadership expertise to his role.
-He holds a Master’s in Public Administration and a Bachelor’s in Emergency Management, and is deeply committed to advancing public safety and emergency management practices.
+He holds a Master's Degree in Public Administration and a Bachelor's Degree in Emergency Management and is deeply committed to ad

+vancing public safety and emergency management practices.
 Chief Neal has an extensive background in various fire departments, including serving in Shelby County, TN, Arlington, TX, and Rendon Fire before his tenure in Balch Springs.
 He is dedicated to fostering a team-oriented culture within the fire service and has been instrumental in community engagement, education, and fire prevention efforts.

 Abstract